 Be practical, but creative.
 Appeal to the palate and you’ll hit a home run every time.

 Yes!
 If your development director was invited to serve by your gala chairman, terrific.
 Fundraising is all about relationships, and this is the kind of quid pro quo that can be personally appreciated.

 I suspect your development director knows he cannot solicit funds on behalf of the other organization (that is non-negotiable), but he can be a visible presence offering solid advice to the committee.
 His presence and expertise speak volumes about your organization.
 And I bet good money that when he asks anyone on that committee for reciprocation, they do so.

 Being active in the community means helping others, avoiding singular focus on your organization.
-The most successful non-profits are often those who creatively engage in every aspect of the community.
+The most successful nonprofits are often those that creatively engage in every aspect of the community.
 Do not be afraid to mix it up a bit.

-**My answer above does not address a situation where you suspect your development director is shopping for a new job.
-Perhaps I’ll blog on that in the future.
-Trust is key!
+*My answer above does not address a situation where you suspect your development director is shopping for a new job.
+Trust is key.

-Individuals with “Propensity to Give” are those with demonstrated philanthropic commitment to likeminded organizations and/or fundraising efforts (e.g. Fine Arts, STEM, Early Childhood Education, Ecological Conservation).
+Individuals with a propensity to give are those with demonstrated philanthropic commitment to like-minded organizations and/or fundraising efforts (e.g. Fine Arts, STEM, Early Childhood Education, Ecological Conservation).
 These individuals are easily found via annual reports, gala invitations, and newsletters of the various organizations.
-People love to broadcast the names of their supporters – save those publications, and catalog them for future use!
+People love to broadcast the names of their supporters: Save those publications, and catalog them for future use!